huanchang/WalmartAutomateTest/README.md

 After finishing all tests, the results will shown in Run window and the chrome browser will be closed automatically by automation test.
 ![alt tag](https://github.com/huanchang/WalmartAutomateTest/blob/version1/Example_FinishTesting.png)

-##Approach
+##Test Scenario
 -----------------------------------------------
-My approach is to first run the software to be tested for sets of input files and command-line arguments, and save the output files.
-These output files serve as a test oracle, a means of determining whether a test has passed or failed.

-Then, I write the automated test covering the following scenario:
+I write the automated test covering the following scenario:
 * Login using existing account
 * Perform a search on home page from a pool of key words given below
 * Identify an item from the result set that you can add to cart